araobp/stm32-mcu/README.md

 ## Evaluation

-STMicro has given me NUCLEO-L476RG and NUCLEO-F401RE with expansion boards for free.
+STMicro has given me NUCLEO-L476RG and NUCLEO-F401RE with expansion boards for free at trade shows this year.
 Thanks a lot to STMicro!

 ### [NUCLEO-L476RG](http://www.st.com/en/evaluation-tools/nucleo-l476rg.html) board